aws-samples/algorithmic-trading/README.md

 ## Step 0: Set up environment

 For the base infrastructure components (SageMaker Notebook, Athena, Glue Tables, S3 Bucket), deploy the following [CloudFormation template](https://github.com/aws-samples/algorithmic-trading/raw/master/0_Setup/ReferenceArchitecture-CF.json).
 First go to [CloudFormation](https://console.aws.amazon.com/cloudformation/home?#/stacks/new?stackName=algo) and upload the downloaded CF template.
-Verify that stackName is **algo** before creating the stack and acknowledge that IAM changes will be made.
+Verify that stackName is **algotrading** before creating the stack and acknowledge that IAM changes will be made.

 This step will take ca. 5 minutes.